This course is scheduled for October 18, 2022 (8 am–12 pm PT).

 Familiarity with the U.S. Access Board’s draft Proposed Guidelines for Pedestrian Facilities in the Public Right-of-Way is recommended, but not required, prior to attending this course.
 This publication may be downloaded at: http://www.access-board.gov/guidelines-and-standards/streets-sidewalks/public-rights-of-way/proposed-rights-of-way-guidelines.

 Participants may send examples of design challenges to meeting standards and guidelines for accessible design.
-Please send maps, photos, and or descriptions to firstname.lastname@example.org 2 weeks before the start of class.
+Please send maps, photos, and or descriptions to firstname.lastname@example.org by September 29 with “NVLTAP” in the subject line.

 Who Should Attend